 - Heat the same pan with oil or ghee.

-- Add cumin, mustard, dals and cashews.
-Saute all together until golden.
+- Add cumin, mustard, dal and cashews.
+Saute all together until the lentils become golden.

 - Then add onions, curry leaves and green chilies.
 Saute for 2 to 3 mins.
 Sprinkle hing.